Challenge level: 3 out of 5

 By day, we’ll make our way along ancient trails through awesome mountains, valleys and vast, barren expanses and past stunning canyons and waterfalls.
 The terrain may be tough, but the incredible panoramas are more than worth the work out!
 By night, we’ll rest in Bedouin camps and choose to sleep in tents or under a sky full of more stars you have ever seen in your life.

-This women-only challenge ends with a day exploring Petra and gaining brilliant insight into the city’s fascinating history, carved into the desert mountains.
+This challenge ends with a day exploring Petra and gaining brilliant insight into the city’s fascinating history, carved into the desert mountains.

 Our Jordan Desert Trek is phenomenally popular and sells out very quickly every year.
 Not only do we have an incredible trekking leader with an abundance of experience and insight into the desert; but we also have two doctors accompanying us for the entire challenge, along with friendly Bedouins, porters and a group of challenge guides.